 This is a question we ask whenever you’re considering a solution, and a managed security solution is no different.
 Selecting a solution is always a huge decision, and you want to make sure you do so carefully.
 Attempting to patch problems quickly through disparate solutions can leave you with a patchwork without the coordination to really catch malicious activity in time.

 Is this MSSP just another part of your cybersecurity platform?
 Is this meant to be a long-term solution, or a temporary one as you build your own extensive InfoSec team?
 Are you interested in fostering a bring-your-own-devices culture, and will your MSSP fit into that plan?
 Or with a transition to the cloud?

 If you intend to bring your enterprise into the era of digital transformation, having an MSSP to cover your cybersecurity needs will be a huge first step.
 But make sure you take that first step with a defined path ahead…or risk a mis-step.

-If you are considering an MSSP, you might want to download this Managed Security Service Provider Success Checklist, courtesy of SIEM vendor AlienVault.
+If you are considering an MSSP, you might want to download this 10 Tips for Selecting a Managed Security Service Provider, courtesy of SIEM vendor AlienVault.

 - The Best Cybersecurity Certification Courses on Udemy to Consider - May 19, 2022